calabash/calabash/samples/shared-page-logic/README.md

 # Shared Page Logic Sample
 This sample demonstrates how to share logic across platforms using pages.
-The relevant files are in
+The relevant files are in:

  - features/pages
  - features/android/pages
  - features/ios/pages

- and the files
+ and the files:

  - features/step_definitions/login_steps.rb
  - features/support/pages.rb

 The pages.rb file is responsible for auto loading the various pages as they depend on eachother and we do not know in which order they are loaded.